fractal-analytics-platform/fractal-server/docs/internals/version_upgrades/upgrade_2_16_6_to_2_17_0.md

     - Update OAuth-related variables to comply with [the new expected ones](../../../reference/config/_oauth/#fractal_server.config._oauth.OAuthSettings).
         - Add the `OAUTH_CLIENT_NAME` variable.
         - Remove the client name from the names of all other variables, e.g. as in `OAUTH_XXX_CLIENT_ID --> OAUTH_CLIENT_ID` (if `OAUTH_CLIENT_NAME="XXX"`).
+    - If `FRACTAL_EMAIL_PASSWORD` is set, replace its value with the non-encrypted password.
     - Drop all following variables (if set):
         - `FRACTAL_DEFAULT_ADMIN_EMAIL`
         - `FRACTAL_DEFAULT_ADMIN_PASSWORD`